 - Nominator (may be vendor or other manufacturing representative)

-Selection of the POCT Coordinator of the Year will be based upon the scope of the nominee’s responsibilities, as well as the achievement of a positive impact on POCT at their facility.
+Selection of the POCT Coordinator of the Year will be based upon the scope of the nominee’s responsibilities, contributions and positive impact on POCT at their facility and in the POC healthcare community.
 Therefore, letters of recommendation should summarize or describe the following, where applicable, as they apply to the nominee:

 - QA or PI activities that demonstrate the impact the nominee has made on quality of POCT.